October (Whitacre): Rhythm and metric complexity

 October is metrically complex, switching frequently between 2/4, 3/4, 4/4, 5/4 and 6/4 times.
 While common time (4/4) is the primary meter, many sections stay in the same metre for as little as one measure.
 This switching between metres is less difficult than it might be, because the division of the beat remains the same.

 Most of the rhythmic patterns used in October are manageable for high school students.
-For the most part, the piece uses simple divisions of duple rhythms, ranging from whole notes whole to eighth notes eighth.
-The last of these, the eighth note eighth, dominates the first half of the piece, occurring in at least one instrument in every measure.
-In the second half of the piece, quarter quarter and half notes half dominate, and there is a quarter-note triplet in one measure.
-One particularly difficult measure toward the end of the piece has a beat incorporating a complex cross-rhythm: the low brass instrument and low woodwinds play an eighth-note triplet with sixteenth notes sixteenth on the last beat; the 3rd B♭ clarinets play four sixteenth notes sixteenth; the 2nd B♭ clarinets play five sixteenth notes sixteenth; the oboes play six sixteenth notes sixteenth; and the 1st B♭ clarinets, the E♭ clarinet and the flutes play seven sixteenth notes sixteenth.
+For the most part, the piece uses simple divisions of duple rhythms, ranging from whole notes to eighth notes.
+The last of these, the eighth note, dominates the first half of the piece, occurring in at least one instrument in every measure.
+In the second half of the piece, quarter and half notes dominate, and there is a quarter-note triplet in one measure.
+One particularly difficult measure toward the end of the piece has a beat incorporating a complex cross-rhythm: the low brass instrument and low woodwinds play an eighth-note triplet with sixteenth notes on the last beat; the 3rd B♭ clarinets play four sixteenth notes; the 2nd B♭ clarinets play five sixteenth notes; the oboes play six sixteenth notes; and the 1st B♭ clarinets, the E♭ clarinet and the flutes play seven sixteenth notes.